-ConnectionThe connection of a new offtake or electricity generation facilityCertificateshall be made based on a connection agreement to the system concluded with the owner of the offtake electricity or electricity facility after fulfilment of the technical conditions and business conditions of the system operator.
+The connection of a new offtake or electricity generation facility shall be made based on a connection agreement to the system concluded with the owner of the offtake electricity or electricity facility after fulfilment of the technical conditions and business conditions of the system operator.

-Environmental Approval Administrative deed issued by the local Environmental Authority evidencing the compliance of the RES-Electricity facility with the environmental requirements as provided by law.
+Environmental Administrative deed issued by the local Environmental Authority Approval evidencing the compliance of the RES-Electricity facility with the environmental requirements as provided by law.
 Grid Connection Actions performed and administrative deeds issued by the grid operator to connect a new generating facility or to modify or replace the connection of a generating facility to the grid.
-Liability and Responsibility for Grid Connection and/or Capacity Upgrades, Improvements or Expansion of Grid The electricity producer's facility shall be connected to the distribution system if the distribution system is technically capable of being connected, is closest to where the electricity generating facility is located and the other system does not show a technically and economically better connection point.
-The costs of connection and the costs of extension of the distribution system shall be borne by the electricity producer and the grid operator.
+The electricity producer's facility shall be connected to the Liability and Responsibility for distribution system if the distribution system is technically Grid Connection capable of being connected, is closest to where the electricity and/or Capacity generating facility is located and the other system does not show a technically and economically better connection point.
+The Upgrades, Improvements or costs of connection and the costs of extension of the distribution system shall be borne by the electricity producer and the grid Expansion of Grid operator.
 The operation order of the grid operator shall include the conditions for the extension of the distribution system.
-Licence of RES-Electricity Facilities Authorisation for construction of an energy facility granted by the Ministry of Economy.
-A power generating facility may only be built in the Slovak Republic with the prior approval of the Ministry of Economy, which examines the compliance of the applicant's investment plan with the nation's long-term energy policy.
+Licence of Authorisation for construction of an energy facility granted by RES-Electricity the Ministry of Economy.
+A power generating facility may only Facilities be built in the Slovak Republic with the prior approval of the Ministry of Economy, which examines the compliance of the applicant's investment plan with the nation's long-term energy policy.
 If the project complies with the energy policy, the Ministry issues a certificate approving the construction of the power plant.
 Approval is not required for a facility to produce solar power with a capacity which does not exceed 500 KW.
-Priority Access to the Electricity Grid Given to RES-Electricity Priority access shall be granted to any RES-Electricity producer, regardless of the installed capacity, (subject only to the preservation of the security, reliability and stability of the grid connection).
+Priority Access Priority access shall be granted to any RES-Electricity producer, to the Electricity regardless of the installed capacity, (subject only to the Grid Given to preservation of the security, reliability and stability of the grid RES-Electricity connection).
 RES-Electricity Electricity obtained from RES sources such as wind, solar, aerothermal, geothermal, hydrothermal, biomass and biogas, biomethane.